SmartTURB/C-DM-lagr/README.md

 ## Installation

-This codebase runs in a similar environment as [SmartTURB/diffusion-lagr](https://github.com/SmartTURB/diffusion-lagr#development-environment).
+This codebase runs in a similar environment as [Development Environment](https://github.com/SmartTURB/diffusion-lagr#development-environment).
 Check [`env_setup.txt`](./env_setup.txt) for installation details with required packages and dependencies.

 ## Data Preparation

 ### Dataset: 3D HIT tracers

-Please refer to [SmartTURB/diffusion-lagr](https://github.com/SmartTURB/diffusion-lagr#preparing-data) for download and usage details of the file `Lagr_u3c_diffusion.h5`.

-To split the dataset into training and testing sets, run the following scripts from this repository:
+Please refer to [Preparing Data](https://github.com/SmartTURB/diffusion-lagr#preparing-data) for download and usage details of the file `Lagr_u3c_diffusion.h5`.
+Use the two scripts in [`datasets/lagr/`](./datasets/lagr/) to split the original dataset into 90% for training and 10% for testing for both the 1c and 3c cases.

-- `datasets/lagr/preprocessing-lagr_u1c-diffusion-splits.py` for the 1C case.
-- `datasets/lagr/preprocessing-lagr_u3c-diffusion-splits.py` for the 3C case.

 ### Dataset: 2D ocean drifters